Magazines are written for the general public. They often have a lot of advertisements in them.

 Experts = People with advanced degrees in the subject or who have worked in the field for many years

-Magazine or scholarly peer reviewed journal?
+Magazine or scholarly peer-reviewed journal?

 Magazine |